ordina-jworks/ordina-jworks.github.io/README.md

 - Add following [**FrontMatter**](http://jekyllrb.com/docs/frontmatter/) tags on the top of your post (you can also copy-paste this from another post)
     - layout: post
     - authors: {author(s)}
+    - outbound: {outbound(s)} - optional, see `outbound.yml` file.
+It is possible to point to external pages or related internal pages.
+Never point to (external) pages that are likely to be non-existent in the future, since this is bad for our SEO.
+Images must be placed in the `img/outbound/` folder and must be 480 x 360.
+When pointing to *Ordina* pages don't forget to add the following query param for statistics: `&utm_source=ordina_jworks_tech_blog`.
     - title: {title}
     - image: {image_path}
     - tags: {tags}